antiface/Documentation/METHODS/GeneralWorkflow/README.md

 * I read a few pages and then I can go into the studio more formally and work on a *Collage*, let's say, for another short period of time;
 * Then I can return to reading, but be reading a book outside on the balcony, smoking a cigarette (a *bad habit*, I know, I am in the process of quitting!);
 * I never know what my *Worday* is going to look like, and I just choose *whatever task is most immediate*, i.e. I take something *off the surface of The Historiotheque, my atelier or art studio*;
-* When I __*LAUNCH/RE-LAUNCH THE HISTORIOTHEQUE*__, that is, when I *start it back up* after a period of relative inactivity - and much introspection/self-reflection/contemplation - I start to build up complexity, and disorder, in the *Workspace*;
+* When I [__*LAUNCH/RE-LAUNCH THE HISTORIOTHEQUE*__](https://medium.com/historiotheque/relaunch-and-subsequent-closing-down-of-the-historiotheque-semantic-version-3-0-4-94714c1d73b5), that is, when I *start it back up* after a period of relative inactivity - and much introspection/self-reflection/contemplation - I start to build up complexity, and disorder, in the *Workspace*;
 * The *Workspace* begins to have piles of books I am reading for the particular *Projects* and *Series* (and *"subseries"*) that I'm working up, piles of books, of papers and folders of papers, as well as piles of *art works from the __Archive__*;
 * As I work, I am constantly picking up what I call __*"Stacks"*__ and moving them around;
 * The *Workspace* grows in complexity and disorder, in its *3D curve* or what I am calling its __*Historiotope or Historiotopia*__;
 * Then, there reaches a point where I can't maintain that high level of complexity and *the whole art operation collapses*;
+* In retrospect, then, I find that I work *relatively quickly*, or with *rapidity*, switching as I do constantly between *tasks/activities*;
+* I can never get *bored*, I always have some task I can take *from the surface*;
+* What I mean by this is that there is a __*3D surface*__ that is exposed to the air in *The Historiotheque* and when I *choose* new tasks, I just take whatever is most *immediate or ready-to-hand*, wherever I happen to be situated in the *Workspace*;
 * [...]

 - - - - - - - - -